Evan-Coleman/Navius/docs/postgresql_integration.md

-# PostgreSQL Integration Guide
+# Navius PostgreSQL Integration Guide

-This guide explains how to implement PostgreSQL database connections in the application.
+This guide explains how to implement PostgreSQL database connections in your Navius application, leveraging the framework's powerful database abstraction layer.

-## Local Development Setup
+## 🐘 Local Development Setup

-For local development, a Docker Compose configuration is provided in `test/resources/docker/docker-compose.dev.yml`.
+For local development, Navius provides a Docker Compose configuration in `test/resources/docker/docker-compose.dev.yml`.

 To start a PostgreSQL instance: